8 Most Beautiful Places in New England to See Fall Foliage

-The charming towns of New England are famous for their incredibly vibrant, colorful autumn foliage.
+The charming towns of New England are famous for their incredibly vibrant, colorful autumn foliage, and this Northeast region knows how to do fall — historic inns, covered bridges, and cobblestone streets, all made more beautiful with a mosaic of colors in the backdrop.
 However, if you’re looking for the best of the best, head to one or more of these fabulous destinations.

 Stockbridge is in the heart of the Berkshires, one of the nation’s top spots for leaf-peeping.
 Stroll the charming streets, lined with antique shops and museums, including the Norman Rockwell Museum.
 Stockbridge is famous as the birthplace of the 20th-century American author, painter and illustrator, and here you can view an impressive collection of his original works, personal memorabilia and his study as well as learn which area landmark inspired author Herman Melville to write the classic, Moby Dick.
 In addition to fall foliage, the surrounding scenic countryside is ideal for hiking, biking and bird watching.

 East Haddam sits in the Connecticut River Valley, surrounded by the spectacular natural beauty that includes historical farmsteads and gorgeous waterfalls as well as a remarkable array of colorful birch, dogwood, sumac, maple trees, and the state’s trademark white oaks.
 If it looks familiar, that may be because it served as the fictional town of Stars Hollow in the “Gilmore Girls.”
-Some of the most beautiful views can be found from Gillette Castle, a European-inspired mansion.
-Other things to do include visiting the Nathan Hale Schoolhouse, filled with desks and tools that would have been found in an 18th-century schoolhouse, and catching a show at the Godspeed Opera house which sits in a grand Victorian building.
+Some of the most beautiful views can be found from Gillette Castle, a European-inspired mansion that is one of the must-see castles in the United States.
+Other things to do include visiting the Nathan Hale Schoolhouse, filled with desks and tools that would have been found in an 18th-century schoolhouse, and catching a show at the Godspeed Opera House, which sits in a grand Victorian building.

 New Hampshire is renowned as one of the best destinations on the planet for viewing the brilliant reds and golds of autumn.
 The very best colors can be found inland, away from the coast, and at higher elevations, like the Lakes Region which is made up of Lake Winnipesaukee, Squam Lake, Lake Ossipee, Mirror Lake, Newfound Lake and Lake Winnisquam.
 The area is protected from the harsh coastal winds and doesn’t rise more than 600 feet above sea level, providing the very best chance for a longleaf season, typically from late September through late October.
 Heading out on a kayak or canoe on any one of the lakes here brings some of the most breathtaking views with red maples along the water’s edge reflected into the water.